Audio Lyric Engine

 2 March 2026

-I am currently working on training an AI to match specific syllables of a song to a timestamp of the song.
-Providing syllables of a song and their timing is a valuable set of data for linguistics and dialectology.
-This proves to be a much more difficult task than I anticipated.
+I am currently training an AI to match specific syllables of a song to precise timestamps.
+Providing syllables and their timing creates a valuable dataset for linguistics and dialectology, though this is proving to be a much more difficult task than I anticipated.

-Here comes the most difficult part: training an AI to break down the vocals file into syllables, and interpolating that data onto the lyric file.
-This is what I am currently attempting to tackle first.
-But in the meantime, I vibe-coded a simple MVP, which fetches the lyric data from Spotify and matches the phrase timing to the start of each hook.
-I made this as a Python and HTML file, which then is input as a webhook into TouchDesigner, where I animate particles through audio analysis.
-This is close to what the Cotodama Lyric Speaker does.
+The most difficult challenge is training an AI to break down the vocal file into syllables and interpolating that data onto the lyric file.
+While I tackle that, I vibe-coded a simple MVP that fetches lyric data from Spotify and matches phrase timing to the start of each hook.
+Built with Python and HTML, this serves as a webhook for TouchDesigner, where I animate particles through real-time audio analysis—similar to the functionality of the Cotodama Lyric Speaker.